xie-wenjie/repository/readme.txt

-Git is a distributed version control system.
-Git is free software distributed under the GPL.
-Git is a distributed version control system.
+Linux Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Linux Git is free software distributed under the GPL.
-Git is a distributed version control system.
+Linux Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Linux Git is free software distributed under the GPL.
-Git is a distributed version control system.
+Linux Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Linux Git is free software distributed under the GPL.
-Git is a distributed version control system.
+Linux Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Linux Git is free software distributed under the GPL.
-Git is a distributed version control system.
+Linux Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Linux Git is free software distributed under the GPL.